 Without a doubt, a trip to Africa will stay with you forever.
 From developing a more open mind or building a daring attitude, to sampling new cuisines or spending less time glued to your smartphone: it all counts.

-Read on for a few key take-outs from my journey to Tanzania and everything I wish I knew before I embarked on my first safari tour.
+Read on for a few key take-outs from my journey to Tanzania and everything I wish I knew before I embarked on my first African safari.

 1. You will rise early almost every day